cyrex562/imgui-rs/docs/FAQ.md

 `(x1=left,y1=top,x2=right,y2=bottom)`
 and **NOT** as
 `(x1,y1,width,height)`
-Refer to rendering backends in the [examples/](https://github.com/ocornut/imgui/tree/master/examples) folder for references of how to handle the `ClipRect` field.
+Refer to rendering backends in the [examples/](https://github.com/ocornut/imgui/tree/master/examples) folder for references of how to handle the `clip_rect` field.

 ##### [Return to Index](#index)